Marisa Cappetta

 Lee Fraser

 Lee Fraser (she/her) won the Ōtautahi slam 2023 and 2024, placing fourth nationally in 2024.
-She had over 40 pieces published internationally in 2024-2025, in Meniscus, NZPS Anthology, Poetry Aotearoa Yearbook, and elsewhere.
+She had 50 pieces published internationally in 2024-2025, including in Cordite, Meniscus, NZPS Anthologies, Poetry Aotearoa Yearbook, and in 2026 has poems in ONE ART, Thimble and elsewhere.
 In 2024 she was long/shortlisted for Given Words, Micro Madness, and the Monica Taylor poetry prize.
 Lee joined the CPC committee in 2025.

 Gail Ingram